ArturoGarciaRegueiro/beyond-challenge/README.md

 # Run

-Use command ´npm start´ to run thee server.
+Use command `npm start` to run thee server.